-While a for-profit awardee is also subject to the licensing revenue formula above, the sharing of licensing revenue will cease once a product is marketed in California.
-Instead the company marketing the product will have to share with the state a royalty on commercial revenue as follows: 0.1% per \$1 Million in award funds, for the earlier of ten (10) years or 9x the award amount.
-Thus, for an \$8 million award, the commercializing entity will owe less than one percent royalty (.8%) on commercial revenue for ten years (unless payments reach \$72 million earlier).
+Answer: The company marketing the product (the "Commercializing Entity") will have to share with the State of California a royalty on commercial revenue as follows: 0.1% per \$1 Million in award funds, for the earlier of ten (10) years or 9x the award amount.
+Thus, for an \$8 million award, the commercializing entity will owe less than one percent royalty (.8%) on commercial revenue for ten years or until payments reach \$72 million.

-Example: StemCures receives a \$10m grant from CIRM, leading to a CIRM-funded invention (with a patent that expires 15 years after first commercial sale.
+Example 1: StemCures receives a \$10m grant from CIRM, leading to a CIRM-funded invention (with a patent that expires 15 years after first commercial sale).
 The revenue share rate for a Commercializing Entity is 1% due to the \$10m grant.
+In the table below, the Royalty column addresses the 0.1% per million obligation and the Blockbuster column addresses the scenario in Section 100650.VIII.A.2 where there is a "blockbuster" provision for Net Commercial Revenue over \$500 million year after the 9x or 10 year obligation has been reached.

-Under the 2014 Regulations:
+Under the 2018 Regulation: